 Once traders have credited their account with Bitcoin, they may start trading any contract on the BitMEX platform.
 Although there are eight contracts to choose from, we’ll focus on XBT perpetual contracts, as they’re the most highly traded contract.

 BitMEX is distinct from other exchanges because as we’ve briefly explained, users don’t buy the underlying asset.
-Whilst this opens up the potential for a total loss, as we’ll explain later, it also allows users to either go long on a position or sell short.
+While this opens up the potential for a total loss, as we’ll explain later, it also allows users to either go long on a position or sell short.

 So, what does this mean, and how can traders open a long or short position on BitMEX?